How to Use Your Free Garden Planner

 To Get Started

-First, find yourself a cute 3-ring binder with dividers and then print off these sheets for your own use in gardening.
+First, find yourself a cute 3-ring binder with dividers, then print off these sheets for your own gardening use.
 Other supplies I recommend:

 • free garden planner sheets